paranext/paranext-extension-template/README.md

 `npm start`

-Note: The built extension will be in the `build` folder.
+Note: The built extension will be in the `dist` folder.
 In order for Paranext to run your extension, you must provide the directory to your built extension to Paranext via a command-line argument.
 This command-line argument is already provided in this `package.json`'s `start` script.
-If you want to start Paranext and use your extension any other way, you must provide this command-line argument or put the `build` folder into Paranext's `extensions` folder.
+If you want to start Paranext and use your extension any other way, you must provide this command-line argument or put the `dist` folder into Paranext's `extensions` folder.

 ### Building your extension independently

-To watch extension files (in `lib`) for changes:
+To watch extension files (in `src`) for changes:

 `npm run watch`